 This article is part of a series on elderly care.
 The series provides important information about caregiving practices.

-In North America and Europe, the number of elderly people living alone is significantly greater than anywhere else in the world.
+In both North America and Europe, the number of elderly people living alone is significantly greater than anywhere else in the world—hence why installing cameras in an elderly parent’s home is increasingly common.

-Read on to learn about elderly care monitoring, including how elderly monitoring cameras can be used effectively and respectfully, and what features to look out for.
+Read on to learn about how elderly care monitoring can help, including how elderly monitoring cameras can be used effectively and respectfully, and what features to look out for.

 What are Elderly Monitors?

-There’s no single ‘elderly care monitor’, but instead a range of different products that can be used to help facilitate adequate care for the folks that need it.
-A quick Google will reveal plenty of brands offering these products combined as a single ‘system’.
+There’s no single ‘elderly care monitor’, but a range of different products that can be used to facilitate adequate care for elderly people.

 What are some of the products to look out for to monitor for elderly people living alone?